csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

  * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?
  * Briefly describe instructions for setting up and running the application (think a true README).

- Technical requirements has shown in requirements.txt.
+ -Technical requirements has shown in requirements.txt.

- Instructions for setting up and running the application:<br/>
+ -Instructions for setting up and running the application:<br/>
  Open the deliverable-2 folder<br/>
      Open one terminal for backend:<br/>
      Step 1:<br/>